Jacob-Brown-950/30-Day-SOC-Challenge/Week 1.md

 - **Downloaded Elasticsearch** (`deb x86_64`) and configured the `elasticsearch.yml` file.
   ![Elasticsearch Download](https://github.com/Jacob-Brown-950/30-Day-SOC-Challenge/blob/main/Screenshots/Step%203%20Downloading%20Elasticsearch.png)

 - *(Optional)* Added a firewall group setting to restrict access to the server.
-(This caused some troubleshooting issues later on so i have a few extra steps for allowing ports and IPs)
+(This caused some troubleshooting issues later on so I have a few extra steps for allowing ports and IPs)

 - **Confirmed that Elasticsearch is running** successfully.
 Make sure to save this information somewhere!
   ![Elasticsearch Running](https://github.com/Jacob-Brown-950/30-Day-SOC-Challenge/blob/main/Screenshots/Step%204%20Make%20Sure%20You%20Save%20This%20info!.png)